elibroftw/blog.elijahlopez.ca/content/posts/representative-proportional-voting.md

 | Liberal                                   | 111   | 32.84% |
 | Conservative                         | 115   | 34.02% |

-It's clear that under RPV, we can get a 99% representative government body where the 1% that went unrepresented voted for parties that got less than ~50,000 votes (Hare Quota).
+It's clear that under FSP, we can get a 99% representative government body where the 1% that went unrepresented voted for parties that got less than ~50,000 votes (Hare Quota).
 For the list of ridings that would have a different representative, you can download [a CSV of the compiled results](https://github.com/elibroftw/representative-proportional-voting/releases/download/2021/districts.csv).

 Some notable points are that all elected parties would have more seats than the proportional vote because 1% of votes went to very unpopular parties.
 The liberals lose 49 seats, NDP doubles their seat count, and the PPC ends up getting more than double the seats than what Green would get.
 This sort of system would force all parties to reach out to every voter even in districts that are considered wins.

 Since this is a post-election analysis, numbers for some parties will be under-represented even though they won more seats.
 For example, it is common for voters to vote Liberals just so that the Conservatives don't win and it's possible some people voted Conservative instead of PPC so that the Liberals don't win.
-Therefore, under RPV, we could reasonably expect bigger parties to lose even more seats to smaller parties.
+Therefore, under FSP, we could reasonably expect bigger parties to lose even more seats to smaller parties.
 This logic does extend to parties on the same side of the spectrum such as the Green party.
 As seen in the CSV provided, we could see Green party getting seats that would have been NDP under FPTP.

-RPV would do away with strategic voting to the point where it would be ignorant to vote for a party other than the one you genuinely support.
+FSP would do away with strategic voting to the point where it would be ignorant to vote for a party other than the one you genuinely support.
 A greater proportional system would also promote bootstrapping of parties as support only needs to be nation wide to win a seat rather than concentrated in one riding.

-Under the RPV system, 99% of voters ended up represented.
+Under the FSP system, 99% of voters ended up represented.
 The votes of the 1%, although divided, do matter in aggregate.
 For example, the Free Party had just under the threshold to get a seat.
-Every vote really does matter under RPV compared to FPTP, where voting might have seemed like a waste of time in hindsight.
-Only under an RPV system would I ever support a policy that forced citizens to check into a polling station to vote or explicitly abstain from voting.
-There would be almost no subjective reasons to avoid voting under RPV as it would be in direct opposition to your interests.
+Every vote really does matter under FSP compared to FPTP, where voting might have seemed like a waste of time in hindsight.
+Only under an FSP system would I ever support a policy that forced citizens to check into a polling station to vote or explicitly abstain from voting.
+There would be almost no subjective reasons to avoid voting under FSP as it would be in direct opposition to your interests.

 ### Reproducing The Results

 Reproduction is very important.
-My Python code, the CSV file listing both FPTP and RPV results, and a JSON for further analysis can be found on [GitHub](https://github.com/elibroftw/representative-proportional-voting).
+My Python code, the CSV file listing both FPTP and FSP results, and a JSON for further analysis can be found on [GitHub](https://github.com/elibroftw/representative-proportional-voting).

 ## Conclusion

-In conclusion, every voter's voice matters under RPV.
+In conclusion, every voter's voice matters under FSP.
 If I was/am ever an MP or MPP, I would propose to use this method for all provincial/territorial and federal elections.
-I strongly believe that under RPV, Canada will be setting the standard for a democracy where each citizen's voice is valued due to aggregation rather than the current system where a vote only goes as far as the district.
+I strongly believe that under FSP, Canada will be setting the standard for a democracy where each citizen's voice is valued due to aggregation rather than the current system where a vote only goes as far as the district.

 ## Extensions